My works are glimpses of the moments when internal movement takes place.

 Documentation and research are how I begin each project.
-I browse through old magazines and books, and print photos I have taken.
-These photographic prints are sketches for my paintings, a reference point to be interpreted freely.
-I’m also inspired by visits I’ve made to late authors’ houses.
+I browse through old magazines and books.
+I’m inspired for example by visits I’ve made to late authors’ houses.
 Narratives and storytellers behind the narratives interest me.
 I’m also inspired by popular culture, horror and science fiction films, family dramas and biographies.
 I contemplate how history is repeated in modern phenomena and how the entertainment industry has taken part in the narrative continuum.

 The scent and texture of the wood – as well as the fact that it has its own mind – inspire me.
 Carving wood reminds me of drawing and working with a line is important in my work.